What is the gold standard key performance indicator (KPI) for most of your marketing and advertising campaigns?

 So, how do you measure and analyze micro conversions in the context of your PPC campaign?

 Here’s some good news.
-You can set up and track micro conversions in your Google Ads campaign the same way you would set up and track regular conversions.
-You’ll just have to create new metrics for each micro conversion you want to track.
+You can set up and track micro conversion data in your Google Ads campaign the same way you would set up and track regular conversions.
+You’ll just have to create new metrics for each micro conversion idea you want to track.

 If you want the micro conversion to apply to all of your campaigns, treat it as a primary conversion action.
 If you want the micro conversion to only apply to selected campaigns, create it as a secondary action.